 Alma del Sur, his first album, highlights Belotti's versatility as a musician.
 His solo guitar work mesmerizes listeners through his original interpretations of works by Spanish and South American composers including Rodrigo, Albéniz, Gismonti, Barrios and Dyens.
 His second album, Hawa confirmed Belotti's rightful place on the world stage, a classical musician just beginning to enter his prime.
 Along with the Cuban percussionist, Armando Cornell, Belotti dazzles everyone with works by composers Marcel Khalifé, Carlos Jobim, Django Reinhardt, Ariel Ramírez, along with his own original compositions.

 The acclaimed album, Milomar is an exquisite DVD/CD featuring Belotti’s compositions for solo guitar and chamber ensembles.
 Finally, in collaboration with the Orquestra de Cambra del Principat de Catalunya, Belotti released Vivaldi sulle Sei Corde, featuring his guitar transcriptions and concertos by Antonio Vivaldi.

-Belotti and the violinist Leor Maltinski playing at Teatro Hidalgo in preparation for their upcoming album featuring transcriptions and original works by Belotti, Waxman, Albéniz, Sarasate and Ponce.
+Belotti and the violinist Leor Maltinski are preparing their upcoming album featuring transcriptions and original works by Belotti, Waxman, De Falla, Ravel, Albéniz, Sarasate and Ponce.